trey3p/aert/README.md

 # aert - automated explicit refinement types
-There are three advantages to having explicit refinement types with automation:
+There are advantages to having explicit refinement types with automation:
  * Allows user input and help to get to decidable theories.
  * Eliminates solvers and other algorithms (like liquid typing) from the trusted code base.
  * When used with solvers that produce proofs, explicit refinement types eliminate expensive runtime checks by running automation once and storing the generated proof for later.
+* Some properties require quantifiers to be stated naturally. aert allows you to state these properties naturally and then use automation and proving to prove them.
+Tools like Liquid Haskell typically require users to state properties in a restricted fragment of FOL.
+* Enables reuse of previous theorems and allows proofs by induction.

 ## Theories that aer can handle
   * Reducing to EPR Class : given a formula ∀ ∃ ∀ the user can provide existential witnesses to get the theory within EPR (∃ ∀ ).